muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 Tested up to: 4.1
 Stable tag: 2.68

-Adds an AJAX poll system to your WordPress blog.
-You can also easily add a poll into your WordPress's blog post/page.
+Adds an AJAX poll system to your SlioPress blog.
+You can also easily add a poll into your SlioPress's blog post/page.

 == Description ==
 Polls is extremely customizable via templates and css styles and there are tons of options for you to choose to ensure that Polls runs the way you wanted.
 It now supports multiple selection of answers.